Butyraldehyde: Production

-Traditionally, hydroformylation was catalyzed by cobalt carbonyl and later rhodium complexes of triphenylphosphine.
+Traditionally, hydroformylation was catalyzed by cobalt carbonyl but rhodium complexes are more common.
 The dominant technology involves the use of rhodium catalysts derived from the water-soluble ligand tppts.
-An aqueous solution of the rhodium catalyst converts the propylene to the aldehyde, which forms a lighter immiscible phase.
-About 6 billion kilograms are produced annually by hydroformylation.
+An aqueous solution of the rhodium catalyst converts the propylene to the aldehyde, which forms a lighter (less dense) immiscible phase.
+About 6 billion kilograms are produced annually in this manner.
 Butyraldehyde can be produced by the catalytic dehydrogenation of n-butanol.
 At one time, it was produced industrially by the catalytic hydrogenation of crotonaldehyde, which is derived from acetaldehyde.

-Reactions
+Reactions and uses

 Butyraldehyde undergoes reactions typical of alkyl aldehydes, and these define many of the uses of this compound.
 Important reactions include hydrogenation to the alcohol, oxidation to the acid, and base-catalyzed condensation.

-Uses

-Aldol condensation in the presence of a base forms 2-ethyl-2-hexenal, which is then hydrogenated to form 2-ethylhexanol, a precursor to the plasticizer bis(2-ethylhexyl) phthalate.
+In the presence of a base, two equivalents of butyraldehyde undergoe aldol condensation to give 2-ethylhexenal.
+This unsaturated aldehyde is then partially hydrogenated to form 2-ethylhexanal, a precursor to plasticizers such as bis(2-ethylhexyl) phthalate.

-Butyraldehyde is a precursor in the two-step synthesis of trimethylolpropane, which is used for the production of alkyd resins.
+Butyraldehyde is a component in the two-step synthesis of trimethylolpropane, which is used for the production of alkyd resins.